 Whether because of an illness or disability, an estimated two out of three Americans will require help with activities of daily living (ADLs) at some point in their lives.

 ADLs refer to everyday self-care tasks.
-In healthcare, professionals frequently measure an individual’s ability to perform ADLs to determine their level of functioning.
+For example, in healthcare, professionals frequently measure an individual’s ability to perform ADLs to determine their level of functioning.

 Examples of ADLs include: